-A master suite floor plan can be as small as 300sf, but this would function more like a guest suite with a small bedroom and basic bathroom & closet.
+A master suite remodeling floor plan can be as small as 300sf, but this would function more like a guest suite with a small bedroom and basic bathroom & closet.
 Most people choose to create a master suite addition that’s between 400sf and 500sf or even larger.
-This floorplan can be a 20×20 addition (400sf) but doesn’t necessarily have to be square.
+This floorplan can be a 20×20 addition (400 sq ft master suite addition), but doesn’t necessarily have to be square.

 Although you can start your budgeting with a basic cost calculator, the only way to get accurate cost figures is to discuss your project and plans with a few good general contractors.

 What items affect the master bedroom addition cost?

 Let’s discuss the items that go into a master suite addition and how they may affect your total costs.
 I’ll start with the ‘rough’ construction items that are required for any addition.
 Every addition will require: